hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 So Far what is working:

-0. [my00-dual-clean.ino](my00-dual-clean.ino) To solve an issue when working on dual cores.
+0. [my00-dual-clean.ino](my00-dual-clean.ino) As the M7 core loads itself and using bootM4() the M4 core, what if one of them has a problem and you are working on the other one?
 Sometimes you need to clean both cores before you can upload new code to both cores.
-Think about it!
+Or at least clean the other code before uploading new code.

 1. [my01-BlinkM7.ino](my01-BlinkM7.ino) Get the Portenta H7 Blinking with it's weird on board LED's connected to 3V3 so you have to send LOW to turn it on.
 Great for the board health (can't send 5V to it and break the LED), but crappy for anyone use to HIGH turns LED's on.